 1. Make Sure Your Content Is Published

-Before you can ask you must first make sure that it is eligible.
+Before you can ask, you must ensure it is eligible.
 The first step is to ensure that your content is properly published in the eyes of the law.

-Your content may be considered as published once it is available to the public with no restrictions.
+Your content may be considered published once it is publicly available with no restrictions.

 In other words, anyone who is interested in consuming your content should be able to have access to it.
 This can be free or paid.
 Sharing your work with certain organisations exclusively does not count as publishing and leaves your content at risk.